Supported by

 Judith Walls:

 Every year, the World Economic Forum conducts a survey to identify the biggest risks facing businesses.
 As of 2018, the top five risks are all environmental risks.
-New additions are infectious diseases, in response to Covid-19.
-For me, this is a sign that the issue of sustainability is indeed high on the agenda – politically and among companies themselves.
+New additions include infectious diseases in response to Covid-19.
+For me, this is a sign that the issue of sustainability is indeed at the top of the agenda – both politically and for companies themselves.
 In my opinion, the biggest obstacles to achieving a sustainable economy are actually doing something, and doing something meaningful with impact.
+That is why further training is needed.

 True transformative action requires not only the political will of heads of state and government, but also that of CEOs.
-We thus need strong leaders.
-I personally firmly believe that one person can make a big difference.
+We therefore need strong managers.
+I firmly believe that one person can make a big difference.
 Of course, we need social movements and activism among the population to put pressure on companies and organizations.
-But we also need people who have the power within their organizations to really make a difference – who stand up with conviction because they know they are responsible.
+But also people who have the opportunity to really make a difference within their organizations – who stand up with conviction because they know that they are responsible for it.

 1 United Nations: The Paris Agreement, 2 Introductory article: Education and training on sustainability for business: an essential transformation driver